tpwres/teczki-polskiego-wrestlingu/content/w/vic-golden.md

 Vic transferred to [Do or Die Wrestling](@/o/ddw.md) when they moved from Rzeszów to Gdańsk in January 2015.
 He made his in-ring debut as Prince Victor in March, when he fought in a Battle Royal Match at [DDW House Show #1](@/e/ddw/2015-03-14-ddw-house-show-1.md).
-Then, he made yet another apperance at [DDW House Show #2](@/e/ddw/2015-05-02-ddw-house-show-2.md) - also in a Battle Royal.
+Then, he made yet another appearance at [DDW House Show #2](@/e/ddw/2015-05-02-ddw-house-show-2.md) - also in a Battle Royal.

 In August 2015 DDW went on hiatus, and was effectively transformed into [Kombat Pro Wrestling](@/o/kpw.md).
 Vic Golden attended their training sessions but never made an official appearance there, leaving the federation on bad terms - especially with [Arkadiusz Pawłowski](@/w/pan-pawlowski.md)

 #### First return to backyard (2015-2016)

-In December 2015 Vic Golden returned to backyard wrestling, making his apperance in a few EKW videos made at their facility.
+In December 2015 Vic Golden returned to backyard wrestling, making his appearance in a few EKW videos made at their facility.
 In January 2016 he made his debut in the Toruń-based [Dream Factory Wrestling](@/o/dfw.md) at a [closed exhibition show](@/e/dfw/2016-01-10-dfw-showcase.md) where he faced - and was defeated by - [PJ Blake](@/w/pj-blake.md).

 #### First run in Maniac Zone Wrestling (2016-2017)

 Prince Victor's first return to backyard scene was short-lived, as in mid-2016 he joined [Maniac Zone Wrestling](@/o/mzw.md).
-He debuted at MZW House Show in Opawa and made three more apperances before departing from MZW to make yet another return to backyard.
+He debuted at MZW House Show in Opawa and made three more appearances before departing from MZW to make yet another return to backyard.
 This was due to rules in force at that time, which made workers limited to only one federation at time, and the so-called "backyard" federations were considered taboo among "professional" ones.

 #### Second return to backyard (2017)

 In September 2017 Prince Victor made his return and therefore his official debut at an open DFW event.
-In total he made three apperances in Dream Factory Wrestling along with winning his third and final match at [DFW Anniversary](@/e/dfw/2017-09-30-dfw-anniversary.md).
+In total he made three appearances in Dream Factory Wrestling along with winning his third and final match at [DFW Anniversary](@/e/dfw/2017-09-30-dfw-anniversary.md).
 It was a match for #1 Contender for [DFW Championship](@/c/dfw-championship.md), but due to [Revage](@/w/rafael-kid.md)'s departure from DFW and overall hiatus of the federation the next year, this plan was scrapped.

-### Hiatus and sporadic apperances (2017-2020)
+### Hiatus and sporadic appearances (2017-2020)

 After his departure from Dream Factory Wrestling, Prince Victor found himself in an unfortunate situation where either his past wrestling federations in Poland folded, or he was barred from performing there due to his backyard activity.
 His relations with Pawłowski and KPW overall ended sourly, so his only option was to return to Maniac Zone Wrestling.
 He attended MZW's summer camps and training weekends irregularly, while he was rebuilding his reputation among promoters.
-During that time he made a one-off apperance in the Czech backyard federation VcV in 2019, where he faced then-MZW wrestlers [Damien Rothschild](@/w/damien-rothschild.md) and [Rafael Kid](@/w/rafael-kid.md), when he was a replacement for [Apollo Anderson](@/w/apollo-anderson.md) who was involved in a car accident.
+During that time he made a one-off appearance in the Czech backyard federation VcV in 2019, where he faced then-MZW wrestlers [Damien Rothschild](@/w/damien-rothschild.md) and [Rafael Kid](@/w/rafael-kid.md), when he was a replacement for [Apollo Anderson](@/w/apollo-anderson.md) who was involved in a car accident.
 During that time Prince Victor also grew closer to [The Greens](@/a/the-greens.md), becoming one of the members of this faction.

 ### Return to full-time wrestling (2021-2023)